kevinjalbert/notion-toolbox/README.md

 ### The Merge

 The great merge happened on December 27, 2019. `notion-heroku` and `notion-scripts` were merged into `alfred-notion` (this repository).
-To better represent the contents of this repository, we now use the name `notion-tools`.
+To better represent the contents of this repository, we now use the name `notion-toolbox`.

 ## Author